kitsudaiki/OpenHanami/README.md

 # **IMPORTANT: This project is still an experimental prototype at the moment and NOT ready for productive usage.**

 There is still a huge bunch of known bugs and missing validations, which can break the backend.
 Even the documentation here is quite basic.
 Normally I absolutely dislike it to make something public, which has known bugs and other problems, but I simply don't wanted to wait longer for the open-sourcing of this project.
-Most of it will be fixed until [Version `0.2.0`](/#roadmap).
 Keep in mind, that this project is created by a single person in his spare time beside a 40h/week job. ;)

 ## Intro